Companion of Literature

-The title ‘Companion of Literature’ is the highest award bestowed by the Royal Society of Literature.
+The title Companion of Literature is the highest award bestowed by the Royal Society of Literature.
 The title was inaugurated in 1961, and is held by up to twelve living writers at any one time.

 Recipients

-Those who have been awarded the honour are listed below, by the year in which it was granted (the living authors who currently hold the title are indicated in bold).
+Those who have been awarded the honour are listed below, by the year in which it was granted; those still living are indicated in bold.
+In 2020, six authors were announced as recipients of the title "Companion of Literature", the first honorees since 2012.